slalom-ubc-mds/Power-Price-Prediction/README.md

 ## Usage

-- To run the prediction pipeline locally, follow the below steps:
+### Local Usage

+The entire prediction pipeline can be emulated to run locally.
+To do so, perform the following steps.

-clone the forked repo to your local machine in VS Code Command Line by running
+Clone the repo to your local machine by running the following command in your terminal:

 ```
 git clone https://github.com/slalom-ubc-mds/Power-Price-Prediction.git